Frankel Conjecture and Sasaki geometry: Preliminaries in Sasaki geometry

 \end{defi}

 By \cite{FOW} a Sasaki manifold is homothetic to a normalized one if and only if the basic first Chern class $c_1^B$ is positive definite and the contact subbundle $\cD$ has vanishing first Chern class.
-We have already seen in Section 2.2 that if $(M, \xi, \eta, g)$ has positive transverse bisectional curvature, then we can assume it is normalized by a homothetic transformation.
+We have already seen in Section 2.2 that if $(M, \xi, \eta, g)$ has positive transverse bisectional curvature, then it can be normalized by a homothetic transformation.